-The unit of analysis is the household, defined as a single adult or partner couple and their dependant children.
+The unit of analysis is the household, defined as a single adult or partner couple and their dependent children.
 Household decisions regarding consumption, labour supply, and pension scheme contributions are considered at annual intervals throughout the life course, which is assumed to run from age 20 to a maximum potential age of 120.
 Endogenous decisions are based on the assumption that households maximise expected lifetime utility, given their prevailing circumstances, preferences, and beliefs regarding the future.
-A household's circumstances are described by its age, number of adults, number of children, earnings, net liquid worth (cash on hand), pension rights, and time of death.
-The belief structure is rational in the sense that expectations are consistent with the intertemporal decision making environment, and the model is a partial equilibrium in that the distribution of wages and returns to saving are independent of agent decisions.
-The rationality of the belief structure also extends to expectations over future preferences, so that the analysis focuses exclusively on myopic consumers who are aware of the time-inconsistency of their preferences.
+A household's circumstances are described by its age, number of adults, number of children, earnings, net liquid worth, pension rights, and survival.
+The belief structure is rational in the sense that expectations are consistent with the intertemporal decision making environment, and the model is a partial equilibrium in that there are no feed-back effects from the macro-economy on wages or the returns to investment.
+The rationality of the belief structure also extends to expectations over future preferences, so that myopic consumers are aware of the time-inconsistency of their preferences.
+This section gives an abbreviated description of the structural model; for a more detailed description, see van de Ven (2009).